Piracy in the Persian Gulf: 1819 Persian Gulf campaign

-The rout of Ras Al Khaimah led to only 5 British casualties as opposed to the 400 to 1000 casualties reportedly suffered by the Al Qasimi.
+The rout of Ras Al Khaimah led to only 5 British casualties as opposed to the 400 to 1000 casualties reportedly suffered by the Qawasim.
 However, the fight for Dhayah was altogether harder and hand-to-hand fighting through the date plantations of Dhayah took place between 18 and 21 December.
 By 21 December the Al Qasimi defenders had repaired to Dhayah Fort, protected by the slopes around the fortification.
 Two 24-pounder guns were brought to Dhayah from HMS Liverpool in a great effort and set up at the foot of the hill.
 The transport of the guns involved running them three miles up a narrow, shallow creek, dragging them through a muddy swamp, and then pulling them over rocky ground.
 Once they were set up, a message was sent to the defenders offering for their women and children to leave; the defenders ignored it.
-The guns opened fire at 8:30 AM and by 10:30 the walls of the fort were breached and its defenders put up a white flag and surrendered.
+The guns opened fire at 8:30 AM, and by 10:30, the walls of the fort were breached, prompting its defenders to put up a white flag and surrender.
 Three hundred and ninety-eight fighting men and some 400 women and children left the fort.

 The town of Ras Al Khaimah was blown up and a garrison was established there, consisting of 800 sepoys and artillery.
 The expedition then visited Jazirat Al Hamra, which was deserted.
 The expedition then went on to destroy the fortifications and larger vessels of Umm Al Qawain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai.
 The expedition also destroyed ten vessels that had taken shelter in Bahrain.

 The British took counter measures to suppress piracy in the region by relocating their troops from Ras Al Khaimah to the island of Qeshm.
 They eventually withdrew from the island around 1823 after protests by the Persian government.